PollyBreak/PollyBreak/README.md

 ## Hi there 👋

+- 🔭 I’m currently 3rd year student at Astana IT University.
+- 🌱 I’m currently learning Java
+- 📫 How to reach me in Telegram: @spasibo_chto_pozvali

 <!--
 **PollyBreak/PollyBreak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.